Cosmological perturbations in a generalised axion-like dark energy model: Introduction

 To study structure formation, one must go beyond the background analysis conducted in \cite{Boiza:2024azh}.
-Perturbation theory provides a mathematical framework to analyse the inhomogeneities of the Universe and deduce observable quantities such as the matter power spectrum and the distribution of $f\sigma_8$, thus allowing us to compare the model expected results with observations related to the clustering of matter.
+Perturbation theory provides a mathematical framework for analysing the inhomogeneities of the Universe and deducing observable quantities such as the matter power spectrum and the distribution of $f\sigma_8$, thus allowing us to compare the model expected results with observations related to the clustering of matter.
 Cosmological perturbations have been extensively studied in the literature, including those of a scalar field in quintessence models \cite{Mukhanov:1990me,Ma:1995ey,Brandenberger:2003vk,Malik:2008im,baumann,Malquarti:2002iu,Bassett:2005xm,Wang:2009azb}.
 However, we will show that in this work, it will suffice to adopt a multi-fluid picture, as used in \cite{Albarran:2016mdu}, since the cases considered do not involve oscillatory regimes.

 The paper is organized as follows.
-In Sec. \ref{model}, we will introduce the generalised axion-like model and review its most important aspects, which we have already analysed in depth in \cite{Boiza:2024azh}, such as the tracking behaviour.
-In Sec. \ref{cosmpert}, we will introduce the cosmological perturbations framework we will use.
+In Sec. \ref{model}, we will introduce the generalised axion-like model and review its most important aspects, which we have already analysed in depth in \cite{Boiza:2024azh}, such as its tracking behaviour.
+In Sec. \ref{cosmpert}, we will introduce the framework for cosmological perturbations that we will use.
 In Subsec. \ref{frame}, we will review the general aspects of perturbations in a quintessence model and explain why the multi-fluid picture used in \cite{Albarran:2016mdu} will be sufficient for the cases studied here.
-In Subsec. \ref{admodandcurvpert}, we will introduce the adiabatic mode first studied by Weinberg in \cite{Weinberg:2003sw} and the comoving and homogeneous curvature perturbations.
+In Subsec. \ref{admodandcurvpert}, we will introduce the adiabatic mode first studied by Weinberg in \cite{Weinberg:2003sw} along with the comoving and homogeneous curvature perturbations.
 In Subsec. \ref{inicond}, we will discuss the initial conditions chosen to numerically solve the perturbation equations in our model.
-In Sec. \ref{numres}, we will discuss the numerical results obtained.
+In Sec. \ref{numres}, we will present and discuss the numerical results obtained.
 We will examine the behaviour of the homogeneous curvature perturbation, the gravitational potential and the dark energy perturbation in Subsecs. \ref{curvpert}, \ref{gravpot} and \ref{depert}, respectively.
-In Sec. \ref{cosobs}, we will study how structure formation operates in our model.
-We will analyse the matter power spectrum and the $f\sigma_8$ distribution.
+In Sec. \ref{cosobs}, we will study how structure formation operates in our model, analysing the matter power spectrum and the $f\sigma_8$ distribution.
 Finally, in Sec. \ref{conclusions}, we will conclude with some key aspects of our work.